Our Curriculum 2024 - 2025

 Physical Education

-Our PE curriculum is based around the Key PE Sports Scheme of work covering Athletics, Games, Dance, Gymnastics and Outdoor Adventure.
+Our PE curriculum is based around the Get Set For PE Scheme of work covering Athletics, Games, Dance, Gymnastics and Outdoor Adventure.
 We are supported by KEPT Fit to provide high quality PE for all year groups.
 Pupils in Y4 undertake an intensive block of swimming instruction.
 Any children who do not meet the requirements of the Swimming National Curriculum by the end of Y4 take part in sessions in Y5 and if needed Y6.

 PSHE